kashbagare/kickstarteranalysis/README.md

 ### Purpose
-For the first deliverable, we were asked to create a graphical representation of the campaign outcomes based on the launch date.
-In order to do this, we first needed to use the YEAR() function to obtain the year from each datapoint and then we created a PivotTable to count all of the different outcomes (for Theaters only).
-From there, we just created a line chart and added a chart header to it.
+Creating graphical representations of campaign outcomes based on the launch date.
+In order to do this, used the YEAR() function to obtain the year from each data point and then created a PivotTable to count all of the different outcomes (for Theaters only).
+From there, created a line chart with header.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-For the first deliverable, we were asked to create a graphical representation of the campaign outcomes based on the launch date.
-In order to do this, we first needed to use the YEAR() function to obtain the year from each datapoint and then we created a PivotTable to count all of the different outcomes (for Theaters only).
-From there, we just created a line chart and added a chart header to it.
+Used the the YEAR() function to obtain the year from each data point and then created a PivotTable to count all of the different outcomes (for Theaters only).
+From there, we just created a line chart with header.

 ### Analysis of Outcomes Based on Goals
-For the second deliverable, we were asked to create a graphical representation of the campaign outcomes based on the goal.
-In order to do this, we needed to use the COUNTIFS() function which essentially filters through a data set by the columns you enter in the function.
-Using this function, we created a table based on the different outcomes (successful, failed, canceled) and by different ranges (for the goal amount).
+Used the COUNTIFS() function which essentially filters through a data set by the columns you enter in the function.
+Using this function, I created a table based on the different outcomes (successful, failed, canceled) and by different ranges (for the goal amount).

-### Challenges and Difficulties Encountered
-I did not have many problems with this challenge but I did struggle a little bit on the second deliverable.
-For some reason my chart was looking a little bit off but then I reread the deliverable instructions and found out that my ranges were off a little and I was using the entire dataset and not filtering by “plays”.
-I reread the instructions and went through the functions in the cells to make sure I had done everything correctly; I retraced my steps and double checked my work.

 ## Results